bimdata/documentation-old/README.rst

 Customization
 ---------------

-For the version switcher, we are using `the sphinx-versioning extension <https://robpol86.github.io/sphinxcontrib-versioning/>`_.
-The theme is the `sphinx-rtd-theme <https://sphinx-rtd-theme.readthedocs.io>`_.
+The theme is custom and based on the `sphinx-rtd-theme <https://sphinx-rtd-theme.readthedocs.io>`_.

 Spectacle:
 ===========

 Our API Reference is served by `Spectacle <https://github.com/sourcey/spectacle/>`_ in its own separate directory.
-Spectacle directory contains:

-* the Redoc JS library file
-* our OpenAPI file
-* an HTML file to support JS processing OAS file